-Laís Freitas is a clinical psychologist and visiting student from the Federal University of São Paulo in Brazil.
+Laís Freitas — Former Visiting Student.
+Lais is a clinical psychologist and was a visiting student from the Federal University of São Paulo in Brazil.
 Her collaboration at the BOLD Lab centered around childhood cognitive development, transcultural neuropsychology, socioeconomic status, and literacy, with a primary focus on executive functions.

 Sosthene Guei — Former Research Coordinator.
 Sosthene is now pursuing a masters degree in child development at the University of Haifa in Israel.
 He holds an M.A. in sustainable development with a specialization in corporate social responsibility, as well as a master’s in English studies.
 His research works focus on development issues related to education and sustainability in Africa.

 Kali Bussey — Former Research Assistant.
-Kali is currently pursuing a masters in Communication Sciences and Communications Disorders at the University of Delaware.
+Kali is currently pursuing a masters in communication sciences and disorders at the University of Delaware.
 After her two years at UD, she plans on becoming a Speech-Language Pathologist in a clinical setting.

 Kenya Neal — Former Research Assistant.
 Kenya is a senior sociology major at the University of Delaware with a double minors in Human Development and Family Services and Medical Social Services .
 She plans to go to graduate school to pursue her masters in social work.
 She is passionate about working with children and child development.
 She joined the Bold Lab through the McNair scholars program.